solita/solita.github.com/_posts/2024-06-05-keycloak-24-saml.md

 This can be done using the Web UI or `kcadm.sh` with a JSON payload.

 ## Background
-Like many others, our system uses [Keycloak](https://www.keycloak.org/) to implement [suomi.fi](https://www.suomi.fi/) Single Sign-On with AWS Cognito.
+Like many others, our AWS based system uses [Keycloak](https://www.keycloak.org/) to implement [suomi.fi](https://www.suomi.fi/)
+Single Sign-On.
 Read more about this setup from [our cloud blog](https://cloud.solita.fi/en/integrating-aws-cognito-with-suomi-fi-and-others-eidas-services-via-saml-interface/).

 ## Problem
 It was supposed to be a routine upgrade from Keycloak 23 to 24.
 I had not worked with Keycloak before, but we have good